InternLM/InternLM-XComposer/finetune/README.md

 > Q: How to set the `batch_size` parameter?

 A: The current fine-tuning code only supports batch_size = 1.
-If you want to support batch size > 1, you have to add the padding yourself in \[this function\](https://huggingface.co/internlm/internlm-xcomposer2-vl-7b/blob/main/ modeling_internlm_xcomposer2.py#L208).
+If you want to support batch size > 1, you have to add the padding yourself in [this function](https://huggingface.co/internlm/internlm-xcomposer2-vl-7b/blob/main/modeling_internlm_xcomposer2.py#L208).

 > Q: Why my loss is 0 during the fine-tuning?